₿itcoinIQ₿itcoinIQ

 • • Historically marks cycle bottoms

-• • Contrarian signal: Potential buy zone
+• • Contrarian signal: historically associated with cycle bottoms

 Extreme Greed (75-100)